"

 • The division is three eighth notes.
 Therefore, the borrowed division is two eighth-note duplets.

-• The stems are pointing up so the number “2” is added to the top (opposite the notehead).
-Because there is a beam, an added bracket is not necessary.
+• The stems point upward, so the number “2” is placed at the top (opposite the notehead).
+Since there is a beam, an additional bracket is not needed.

 • Example 7.3.1C: The dotted eighth note receives the beat.